seonghuilee/seonghuilee.github.io/menu/research.md

 * Decomposing Support for the Welfare State (with Anthony Kevins)

-* Understanding the Electoral Consequences of Office-Holding: How Incumbency Advantages Coexist Incumbency Disadvantage Across the World
+* Understanding the Electoral Consequences of Office-Holding: How Incumbency Advantages and Incumbency Disadvantage Coexist Across the World

 [//]: [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/EPSA2017Lee.pdf)